Ben-elliot27/Ben-elliot27.github.io/index.markdown

 ---
-layout: default
+layout: home
-title: "Ben Elliot"
+title: "Welcome to Ben Elliot’s Portfolio"
 ---

-# Welcome to Ben Elliot's Portfolio

-This is the home page.
+This is the home page of Ben Elliot's portfolio, showcasing projects and blogs.